Abdalkader-Kouhda/STEG-Fraud-Detection-Challenge/README.md

 # STEG-Fraud-Detection-Challenge
-Certainly!
-Here's a project description that you can use when creating the repository:

 ---

-## Customer Churn Prediction in Utility Sector
+## Customer Fraud Prediction in Electricity and Gas Consumption for STEG company

-This project focuses on predicting customer churn in the utility sector using machine learning techniques.
-The objective is to develop a model that can effectively identify customers who are at risk of churning, enabling utility companies to take proactive measures to retain them.
+This project focuses on predicting customer Fraud in the STEG company for the Electricity and Gas Consumption using machine learning techniques.
+The objective is to develop a model that can effectively identify customers who are at risk of Frauding, enabling STEG company to take proactive measures to retain them.

 ### Overview

-Customer churn, or the loss of customers, can significantly impact the revenue and growth of utility companies.
-Identifying and understanding the factors that contribute to churn is crucial for implementing targeted strategies to retain valuable customers.
-This project utilizes a dataset provided by a utility company, which contains information about their clients, electricity, and gas consumption levels.
+Customer Fraud, or the loss of customers, can significantly impact the revenue and growth of STEG company.
+Identifying and understanding the factors that contribute to fraud is crucial for implementing targeted strategies to retain valuable customers.
+This project utilizes a dataset provided by a STEG company, which contains information about their clients, electricity, and gas consumption levels.

 ### Key Features